emberjs/rfcs/text/0625-helper-managers.md

 create the helper manager.
 It will be cached, and in subsequent lookups the cached helper manager will be used instead.

-Only one helper manager exists per helper definition, so many helpers will end up using the same instance of the helper manager.
-As such, you should not store any state on the helper manager that is related to a single helper instance.
+Only one helper manager is guaranteed to exist per helper definition, so many helpers will end up using the same instance of the helper manager.
+As such, you should not store any state on the helper manager that is related to a single helper instance, or all of the instances of a class of helpers.
+In general, the only state that should be stored on the manager directly is the `owner` that was passed to it, so it can be passed on to the instances.

 Helper managers must fulfill the following interface (This example uses [TypeScript interfaces](https://www.typescriptlang.org/docs/handbook/interfaces.html)